jhelvy/formr4conjoint/README.md

 ## Conjoint choice questions

 Now that I've got my `respondentID` variable, I can use it to filter out the full DOE to only show the choice questions for that respondent (Note: I'm using the `data.table` package to manage this).
 In row 10 of my Google sheet, I have my first conjoint question called "cbc1".
 In the "type" column I have "mc" (for multiple choice), and then in the "label" column I use a RMarkdown code chunk to filter out the choice alternatives.
-Note that I also compute the paths to the images associated with each alterantive in this chunk:
+Note that I also compute the paths to the images associated with each alternative in this chunk:

 ````markdown
 ```{r message=FALSE}